Skip to main content

 Please review the information below.
 You are encouraged to explore the College of Design website and the NC State Graduate School website for all of the information and resources that are offered.
 If you have additional questions, please contact design_graduate@ncsu.edu.

-Accept or decline your admissions offer with the College of Design through the Response Form and email it to design_graduate@ncsu.edu.
-In addition, please submit your decision through the Enrollment Intention form on your application portal to update the Graduate School of your decision.
-To learn how this would look on your portal, click the “Applicant’s Status Portal View” box on the Graduate School’s Slate page.
+Accept or decline your admissions offer with the College of Design through the Enrollment Intention form on your application portal to update the Graduate School of your decision.
+If you have questions about reading your admissions decision, please contact the NC State Graduate Admissions Office.
+If you applied for Fall admission, please submit your decision by May 1.

 Submit official transcripts from the institutions listed on your application to the Graduate School.
 Final grades and conferral dates must be present.
 You can mail a sealed version or request the official electronic transcript to be sent to graduate_applications@ncsu.edu from your previous institution.
 If you did not submit them with your initial application, submit them to the graduate school as soon as possible.